-- Pollagh Bog was drained and developed for industrial peat production in the 1950s and has been in active peat production since the 2004.
-Industrial peat production ceased in 2019. - The majority of the former peat production footprint is bare peat (~75%) and contains active drainage channels. - Peat Depths generally vary across the site from 0-2 m, with the deepest peat in the mid southern section (where depths of 2-4m exist).
-Pollagh is considered a cutover bog with variable depths of peat and some sections having deep peat. - The site is located adjacent to the Grand Canal and several designated conservation sites.
+- Ummeras Bog was drained and developed for industrial peat production in 1973 and has been in active peat production since 1980.
+Industrial peat production ceased in 2019. - The majority of the former peat production footprint is bare peat (~75%) and contains active drainage channels.
+A small part of the former production area has developed pioneer cutaway habitats. - Remnant peat depths are generally over 2.5m; Ummeras is considered a deep peat cutover bog.